Apiary Foundry / operator-led growth system

 The infrastructure behind fundable marketing.

-The Measurement Engine is Apiary Foundry’s architecture for preserving the data that decides which marketing work deserves more money.
+The Measurement Engine is Apiary Foundry’s deterministic architecture for preserving the data that decides which marketing work deserves more money.

 Click IDs.
 Conversion values.
 UTMs.
 CRM stages.
 Offline conversions.
 Lead quality.
 Revenue signals.
 Sales outcomes.

 Every piece matters because budget decisions get worse as data disappears.
+Accuracy comes before AI here; the scoreboard has to be deterministic before agents can safely summarize it.

 Core doctrine